WhatsNewSaes/Resume/README.md

 ## License

-All parts of Skeleton-sass are free to use and abuse under the [open-source MIT license](http://opensource.org/licenses/mit-license.php).
+All parts of Responsive Resume are free to use and abuse under the [open-source MIT license](http://opensource.org/licenses/mit-license.php).